johnmartinsson/adversarial-representation-learning/README.md

 To evaluate the baseline.
 Since the update of the filter model is independent of the generator we can simply copy the weights of the filter model from the main experiment and use them to evaluate the baseline.
-The main difference is that we ONLY run the images through the filter in this evaluation.
+The difference is that we ONLY run the images through the filter in this evaluation.

     cp -r artifacts/attributes_experiment artifacts/attributes_baseline_experiment